RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/context-settings.md

 - Plugin setting tab
 - "Open local settings for the current note" command
-- "Open local settings for the current note" button in math callout settings
+- "Open local settings for the current note" button in theorem callout settings

 ## Description